recklessmoxie/recklessmoxie.github.io/_posts/blog/2016-07-16-weather-app-pt-2.md

 #### Sending information to the DOM

-<p> The next task was manipulation of the DOM to display information dynamically in some existing html elements.
-The figure below shows the data nestled in the 'weather' object, and the 'main' object.
-The city/region was passed in from the ip-api data function.</p>
+<p> The figure below shows the next chunks of data I worked with which were nestled inside a 'weather' object, and 'main' object.
+The city/region data was passed in from the ip-api data function.</p>

 <figure>
 <a href ="/images/current-log.png">